 Partners are SwipeClock’s Top Priority

 Complaints about customer support are one of the main gripes people have with the companies they do business with.
 For SwipeClock, the opposite is true.
-SwipeClock’s support organization, led by Mark Cook, Vice President of Operations and run day-to-day by Kari Ashby, is regularly praised by its partners who sell the company’s workforce software to their clients.
-Currently, SwipeClock has 850 partners that provide payroll services to more than 26,000 employers across the United States.
+SwipeClock’s support organization, developed by recently retired Mark Cook, who was Vice President of Operations and ran day-to-day by Kari Ashby, are regularly praised by its partners who sell the company’s workforce software to their clients.
+Currently, SwipeClock has 900 partners that provide payroll services to more than 29,000 employers across the United States.

-In charge of finance, support, IT, and logistics, Cook sees partners as SwipeClock’s biggest asset.
-“We really have a unique business model, that makes supporting our payroll partners a top priority,” he said.
-“Because of this, we need to be experts at helping our partner channel succeed.
+In charge of finance, support, IT, and logistics, Cook saw partners as SwipeClock’s biggest asset.
+“We really had a unique business model, that made supporting our payroll partners a top priority,” he said.
+“Because of that, we needed to be experts at helping our partner channel succeed.
 When they grow, we grow.”

 Broad Knowledge Base

-“Our goal with Support Center is for the knowledge base to include answers to questions outside of product support,” said Cook.
+“Our goal with the Support Center was for the knowledge base to include answers to questions outside of product support,” said Cook.
 “For example, we anticipate including sales, marketing, finance, and logistics to the knowledge base so that our partners can find answers to literally anything they have questions about.”

 Analytics also deliver insights about the most common topics partners are asking about.
 This indicates there may be a common support issue and that more information on that topic may be needed.
 When this happens, a support expert writes an article then posts it to the Support Center knowledge base.
 “If we’ve correctly done our jobs with Support Center, partners should be able to find what they need almost immediately,” said Cook.